Spatial organization of living systems

 Coordination of growth and size across length scales

 When an organism grows, it must coordinate the growth and size of its internal structures.
 While signal transduction pathways are known to control organ and body size, the mechanisms regulating size at the cellular and subcellular levels remain poorly understood.
-Phase separation inherently couples the size of a cellular body to the size of its container.
+Phase separation inherently couples the size of a membraneless organelle to the size of its container.
 For example, at a fixed concentration of components, nucleolar size scales directly with nuclear size such that small nuclei have small nucleoli while large cells have large nucleoli.
 This coupling may have important consequences for higher-order structures, as nucleolar size correlates with ribosome biogenesis and ultimately affects cell growth and size homeostasis.
 We are characterizing the scaling relationships between multiple levels of biological organization in order to determine whether phase separation-mediated nucleolar assembly can functionally coordinate size across length scales.

 Spatiotemporal regulation of transcription